 When we make a referral, the local authority should make a decision, within one working day of a referral being made, about the type of response that is required and should let us, as the referrer, know the outcome.
 We will follow up if this information is not forthcoming.

-If, after a referral, the child’s situation does not appear to be improving, we will consider following to ensure that the concerns have been addressed and, most importantly, that the child’s situation improves.
+If, after a referral, the child’s situation does not appear to be improving, we will consider following local escalation procedures to ensure that the concerns have been addressed and, most importantly, that the child’s situation improves.

 The Early Help Referral Form will be used to request additional early help for a family when the needs of a child are beyond the level of support that can be provided by universal services.
 Southwark’s Family Early Help Service Duty number is 020 7525 1922, which will give four options: